Other Names for this Disease

 - Intracranial hypertension, idiopathic

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 cerebrospinal fluid (CSF).
 Pseudotumor cerebri is most common in women between the ages of 20 and 50.
-Symptoms of pseudotumor cerebri mimic symptoms of large brain tumors, such as headache, nausea, vomiting, and pulsating sounds within the head.
-Pseudotumor cerebri also cause a rare condition called empty sella syndrome.Pseudotumor cerebri is a condition that affects the brain.
+Symptoms of this condition mimic symptoms of large brain tumors, such as headache, nausea, vomiting, and pulsating sounds within the head (tinnitus).
+Pseudotumor cerebri may also cause a rare condition called empty sella syndrome.Pseudotumor cerebri is a condition that affects the brain.
 The name of this condition literally means "false brain tumor."
-It is likely due to high pressure within the skull caused by the buildup or poor absorption of
+It is likely due to high pressure within the skull caused by the build-up of

 - NINDS Pseudotumor Cerebri Information Page.
 National Institute of Neurological Disorders and Stroke Web site.
 November 2010; http://www.ninds.nih.gov/disorders/pseudotumorcerebri/pseudotumorcerebri.htm.
 Accessed 12/15/2011.

 - Empty sella syndrome.
 MedlinePlus.
 November 7, 2013; http://www.nlm.nih.gov/medlineplus/ency/article/000349.htm.
 Accessed 7/14/2014.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.